microsoft/EdgeML/Algorithms/index.md

     [<a href="https://github.com/microsoft/EdgeML/tree/master/pytorch/examples/Bonsai">PyTorch example</a>]
     [<a href="https://blogs.microsoft.com/ai/ais-big-leap-tiny-devices-opens-world-possibilities/">Blog</a>]
 </span>
 2. **ProtoNN**: *ProtoNN* is a prototype based k-nearest neighbors (kNN) classifier which is designed to solve traditional ML problem with 2KB sized models.
+ProtoNN can be trained end-to-end with deep learning models and has been used for deployment in GesturePod.
 <span>
 	[<a href="./static/docs/publications/ProtoNN.pdf">Paper @ ICML 2017</a>]
 	[<a href="./static/docs/publications/bib.html#ProtoNN">Bibtex</a>]